 Introduces industrial safety practices and covers industry OSHA-10 Construction Safety Training.
 Includes handling hazardous materials; safe use of flammable and combustible liquids; types of personal protective equipment (PPE); fall protection; crane, ladder and scaffolding safety; safe use of hand and power tools.
 An OSHA 10 card will be earned through the satisfactory, in-class completion of OSHA 10 construction safety and health requirements.

 Upon successful completion of this course, students will be able to:

 - Recognize hazardous situations on the job.

-- Understand the OSHA 1910 and 1926 construction industry regulations.
+- Understand and apply the OSHA 1910 and 1926 construction industry safety regulations.

 - Understand worker safety rights.

 Assessment methods are to be determined by the instructor.
 Typically, in class exams and quizzes, and homework assignments will be used.

 Course Activities and Design